Ah, the under-appreciated Thanksgiving break from school.

 Did you know the first modern corn maze, called “The Amazing Maize Maze," was built in 1993 in Lebanon County, PA, and the largest corn maze is a 60-acre behemoth in Dixon, CA?

 No, this doesn't sound like fun.
-But whether your kid is an overachiever or could use a little extra practice, the downtime during holiday break is the perfect chance to get ahead or back on track.
+But whether your kid is an overachiever or could use a little extra practice, the downtime during the holiday break is the perfect chance to get ahead or back on track.
 It's also a great opportunity for you and your child to sit and have some quiet one-on-one time figuring out math problems and researching history.

 Your kids don't have to play Fortnight or NBA2K by themselves while you're off catching up on “Grey's."
 Grab a controller and go head-to-head with your child or form teams and play adults versus kids.